THEG77/DisInvScrJoi/README.md

 It also uses discord webhook to post the invite links into your discord server.

+(⚠ Highly customized for my own use ⚠)

 ## Steps to run:
 -Download or clone the repo